- Shop Online

 Jean-Baptiste Belley, c.
 1797

-Black chalk, with stumping, graphite, and traces of pen and black ink, heightened with touches of white gouache, on ivory wove paper
+Black chalk, with stumping, and traces of pen and black ink, heightened with touches of opaque white, on ivory wove paper

 369 x 303 mm